Mind Mapping for Musicians

 Mind mapping is an extremely powerful tool.
-It’s easy to quickly capture your brainstorms and then organize them.
+It’s easy to quickly capture your brainstorms and then to organize them and get a visual overview.

 The main idea and concept is to start from a central topic and branch out — grouping together all your associated ideas and thoughts.
 This lets you see and explore what’s in your mind and discover new ideas and relationships.